 - All the Higher Values of the Root Node will be kept on the Right Side.

-- For Searching any element, we have it first check it on the Root Node respective.
+- For searching for any element, we have it first check it on the Root Node.

-- Based upon the Node Condition, the Deletion of BST can be performed.
+- Based on the Node Condition, the Deletion of the BST can be performed.

-- The Case Time Complexity of BST will be the O(log N).
+- The Case Time Complexity of BST will be O(log N).